+In the 2024 edition, The Nepal Oil Company did not publish its annual report prior to the release of this publication, so all oil products were estimated based on the GDP growth rate.
 In the 2023 edition, official energy statistics and balances from the Water and Energy Commission Secretariat (WECS) became available for years 2018, 2019 and 2020.
 Supply and demand data for these three years have been revised for all products.
 These data led to historical series revisions where possible, using estimations from the IEA Secretariat.
 Solar Thermal data are now included since year 2014.
 In addition, Hydro, Solar PV and Wind electricity generation have been revised since year 2000 using WECS and IRENA data.